Table of Contents

 End Sub

-Notice that the font in the cell with the string “Rockets” is now red and bold.
+Notice that the font in the cell containing the string “Rockets” is now red and bold, clearly indicating that the Find method successfully located the value within Column A.